 A NAS backup system enables data backup first and foremost.
 To make it work, the network memory is equipped with the following features:

-- The NAS device can be operated with more fail-safe hard disk configuration, e.g. RAID-1 mirroring (two hard disks) or as RAID 6 (four hard disks).
+- The NAS device can be operated with a more fail-safe hard disk configuration, e.g., RAID-1 mirroring (two hard disks) or RAID 6 (four hard disks).
 (If one of the hard disks should fail, the data is still backed up on the other hard disks and is not lost.)

-- The user access on the local network is controlled by an administrator.
-It is also possible to allocate different access rights in order to maintain data protection
+- An administrator controls user access on the local network.
+It is also possible to allocate different access rights to maintain data protection.

 - Access to the NAS server can be from any device on the network.

 - The network memory has a USB interface for extensions or a printer — so documents can be printed from any device on the network.

 - If a NAS device is paired with backup software such as Acronis Cyber Protect (formerly Acronis Cyber Backup), further data security processes can be implemented.